josepablocam/transfer/runner/README.md

 9. You can now schedule jobs to running by using the command below and modifying script locations etc as desired.
-    The actual scheduling is done with the `at` command underneath the covers.
+    The actual scheduling is done with
+    task-spooler.
 Timeout is
     implemented with the `timeout` command.
-    The memory limit is handed directly to the docker container that executes each job.
+    The memory limit is handed directly by the docker container that executes each job.

 ```